Samskrita Bharati

 Samskrita Bharati (संस्कृतभारती, [sɐm̩skɻ̩tɐ bʱaːɾɐtiː]) is a non-profit organisation working to revive Sanskrit.
 Sanskrit was a pan-Indian language in the Vedic and classical period but lost its place to its derivative regional dialects in modern India.
-Samskrita Bharati has its headquarters in New Delhi.
-According to their own figures, repeated often in their promotional literature, by 1998, 2.9 million people had attended the conversation camps.
+According to their own figures, repeated often in their promotional literature, by 2025, they trained over 10 million people to speak Sanskrit through 120,000 sambhashana shivir (conversation camps).
+Just about 25 years ago, in 1998, 2.9 million people had already attended the conversation camps.
+They have helped shape over 6000 'Sanskrit homes' where all members of the family speak in Sanskrit, and the mother tongue (native language) of the children is Sanskrit.

+Samskrita Bharati, founded in 1981, has its headquarters in New Delhi, and has local offices at the various state capitals within India, district headquarters and grass root local level offices.

 Mission and motivations

 The basic mission of this organisation is to democratise and popularise Sanskrit by encouraging the use of simple Sanskrit in everyday conversational contexts.
 More recently, the organisation has started to focus on the maintenance of the "mother-tongue-ness" (मातृभाषात्वम्) of Sanskrit by means of Sanskrit households.
 Additionally, the primary impetus is on direct Sanskrit language instruction through Sanskrit itself as the medium of instruction.

 Motivation

 As its founder says, "Sanskrit is the best tool to remove the five types of social differences; linguistic, class, caste, sect and the north vs south division."
 A basic goal is to create a nation of Sanskrit speakers, (re)creating a national unity for India through common linguistic practice.

 Another one of the main premises of the movement is to allow direct access to the vast storehouse of the Sanskrit textual tradition.